Splendors of Morocco

 Merzouga to Quarzazate

-Along the way make a stop to visit an amazing, small private museum in a Ksar near Tingherir, which houses exhibits that showcase the local art, culture, and history.
+Along the way, we’ll make a stop to visit an amazing, small private museum in a Ksar near Tingherir, which houses exhibits that showcase the local art, culture, and history.
 Ouarzazate was built as a French garrison in the 1920s.
-Today it is a regional trade center known for pottery and carpets.
+Now, it is a regional trade center known for pottery and carpets.

 Overnight: Berber Palace